johan-jonsson-mobenga/articles/holy-grail-of-code-sharing/article.md

 > We called those chunks _Features_ and for the pourpose of this article you can think to features as _Login_, _Payment_, _Articles_, ...

-A _Feature_ is a quite big part of the entire application that **implements a single responsibility** like loggin-in users or enabeling payments, etc. It's smaller compared to the whole app but still a fairly large thing.
+A _Feature_ is a quite big part of the entire application that **implements a single responsibility** like loggin-in users or enabling payments, etc. It's smaller compared to the whole application but still it is a unfairly large piece of cake.

 After some hard thinking we came up with a good understanding of the _Features_ that were involved in our apps and we were extremely happy and proud when **we proposed the company to reorganize our developers into _Feature Teams_** whose task is to implement a specific _Feature_ to be reausable by others.